yalda-student/note_to_remember/README.md

 ## Description

-Note app; User can categorize their notes; favorite notes
+Note app; User can categorize their notes; star notes

-A few resources to get you started if this is your first Flutter project:
+This Note app is implemented with bloc and provider.
+It supports dark mode and user can switch between English or Persian language.

 - [UI design](https://dribbble.com/shots/16811788-Notes-app)